DEBRA: In the UK

-DEBRA UK is the national charity that supports individuals and families affected by EB.
+DEBRA UK is the national medical research charity and patient support organisation for individuals and families affected by EB.
 There are at least 5,000 people living with this devastating condition in the UK and 500,000 people worldwide.

 DEBRA UK was founded in 1978 and provides an enhanced specialist EB nursing service, in partnership with the NHS, to deliver optimal healthcare to children and adults living with EB and community support staff to work directly with families.
-The charity also commissions world-leading research into the condition with the aim of finding effective treatments and, ultimately, a cure for EB.
-DEBRA UK has over 100 charity shops across the country run by combination of paid sales staff, volunteers, and people gaining work experience.
+The charity also commissions research into the condition with the aim of finding effective drug treatments and, ultimately, a cure for EB.
+DEBRA UK has over 90 charity shops across the country.
 Donations and proceeds from shops fund services for epidermolysis bullosa affected families and medical research into the condition.

-DEBRA UK's fundraising shops participate in the UK government's forced unpaid work programme where benefit claimants must work 20 to 40 hours per week uncompensated for periods that can be as long as six months.
-However, in 2015 DEBRA Trustee and current Vice Chairman Michael Jaega requested that DEBRA cease to take part in the program on the basis that DEBRA is a charity for disabled people and many of those disabled people, particularly those who suffer with EB, are unable to work due to the severe nature of their condition.
-The Workfare program was dropped by the government in 2017.
+Lucy Beall Lott, a model with recessive dystrophic epidermolysis bullosa, is an ambassador for DEBRA UK.

 In the United States

 Debra of America was founded in 1980 by Arlene Pessar and her son, Eric Lopez, who was born with epidermolysis bullosa.
 It is the only U.S. nonprofit organization that provides all-inclusive support to the EB community, through funding research for a cure and by providing free programs and services for those with EB.
 The mission of debra of America is to improve the quality of life for all people living in the United States with EB, their families, and caregivers, through free programs and services while funding research to find a cure and treatments for EB.

-In 2015, Debra of America launched a series of TV and web commercials alongside a campaign titled #ItWontHurtToWatch These commercials, produced by award-winning health and wellness advertising agency HAVAS Worldwide Tonic, are meant to spread awareness of the debilitating rare disease.
+In 2015, Debra of America launched a series of TV and web commercials alongside a campaign titled #ItWontHurtToWatch These commercials, produced by health and wellness advertising agency HAVAS Worldwide Tonic, are intended to spread awareness of the debilitating rare disease.